xjunming/blog_demo/README.md

 # blog_demo
-Welcome, This is my blog demo written by Flask.
+This is a blog-website written by Flask.

 ## To run this demo.
 If you have virtualenv, you can run `virtualenv env`, and then `source env/bin/activate`.